Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Introduction

-More generally, we prove a weaker version of the existence conjecture for arbitrary (undirected, connected) multigraphs in terms of a parameter called \emph{stretch factor}.
-The stretch factor $\Gamma$ of $G$ is defined to be the maximum of $\lceil(n^2+n-1)/m\rceil$ and one.
-It measures the minimum uniform thickening of the edges of $G$ so that the resulting multigraph becomes dense.
-Hence, $\Gamma=1$ for a dense multigraph.
+Let $\beta$ be a positive integer.
+By the \emph{uniform thickening} of $G$ by the factor $\beta$, we mean the graph on the same set of vertices as $G$ and with $\beta \cdot m(u,v)$ edges between $u$ and $v$, where $m(u,v)$ is the number of edges between $u$ and $v$ in $G$, see Example \ref{multikn_ex}.
+The stretch factor measures the minimum uniform thickening of the edges of $G$ so that the resulting multigraph becomes dense.
+Hence, $\kappa=1$ if and only if the multigraph is dense and the stretch factor of any connected multigraph is at most $n$.